 Battle of the beats — How does music streaming giant Spotify hold up against Apple Music?

-Over the last seven years Spotify has sat comfortably in the throne as the most popular paid streaming service in the world.
+Over the last decade years Spotify has sat comfortably in the throne as the most popular paid streaming service in the world.
 Now, Apple — the company that propelled the digital music revolution forward back in 2001 — is looking to reclaim their place and boot Spotify from its cloud.
-Apple’s keynote this week had its competitors shaking in their boots (and the not the Taylor Swift kind of shaking), but now that the lights have faded and the smoke has cleared, let’s take a look at how Apple Music compares to music-streaming colossus Spotify.

 |Free Trial||60 days||3 months|